hartwigmedical/hmftools/linx/README.md

 Argument | Description
 ---|---
-sample  | Required: Specific sample ID sv_vcf | Full path and filename for the SV VCF purple_dir | Directory with sample data for structural variant VCF, copy number and purity data files as written by GRIDSS and Purple. output_dir | Required: directory where all output files are written ref_genome_version | Defaults to version 37, valid values are 19, 37 or 38. check_drivers | Run driver annotation logic driver_gene_panel | A panel of driver genes to annotate, matching the format in the DriverGenePanel.tsv resource file from the HMFTools resources check_fusions | Discover and annotate gene fusions known_fusion_file | known_fusion_data.csv fragile_site_file | List of known fragile sites  {Chromosome,PosStart,PosEnd}
+-sample  | Required: Specific sample ID
+-sv_vcf | Full path and filename for the SV VCF -purple_dir | Directory with sample data for structural variant VCF, copy number and purity data files as written by GRIDSS and Purple.
+-output_dir | Required: directory where all output files are written -ref_genome_version | Defaults to version 37, valid values are 19, 37 or 38.
+-check_drivers | Run driver annotation logic
+-driver_gene_panel | A panel of driver genes to annotate, matching the format in the DriverGenePanel.tsv resource file from the HMFTools resources
+-check_fusions | Discover and annotate gene fusions -known_fusion_file | known_fusion_data.csv
+-fragile_site_file | List of known fragile sites  {Chromosome,PosStart,PosEnd}
-line_element_file | List of known LINE source regions {Chromosome,PosStart,PosEnd}
+-line_element_file | List of known LINE source regions {Chromosome,PosStart,PosEnd}
-gene_transcripts_dir | Directory for Ensembl reference files - see instructions for generation below.
+-gene_transcripts_dir | Directory for Ensembl reference files - see instructions for generation below.

 Reference files are available for ref genome 19/37 and 38 [HMFTools-Resources](https://resources.hartwigmedicalfoundation.nl/):
 - GenePanel: HMF driver genes